Gutman-Lab/yolo-braak-stage/README.md

 # YOLO Braak Stage
+[Manuscript is currently in submission] [[Data](https://drive.google.com/drive/folders/16LUMrIMdp4LlvWQk5Dp3eVQHWY472jN5?usp=sharing)]

 Codebase accompanying the project for detection NFTs in WSIs and prediction of Braak stages in neuropathology cases.

-This project is in the process of being published.
-When the publication is available it will found in this URL:

-This project made use of various hundreds of WSIs, hosted in an instance of the Digital Slide Archive (DSA).
-We did not make these WSIs readily available but made the annotated images, used to train and evaluate machine learning (ML) models, availble for download.

 We provide the original scripts and Jupyter notebooks used in the project to generate all the results and data.

 ## Data availability

-We provide various data for use in recreating the results / analysis and for others to train their own models.
-All data can be accessed using the following [link](https://drive.google.com/drive/folders/16LUMrIMdp4LlvWQk5Dp3eVQHWY472jN5?usp=sharing).
-In all there is close to 200GB of data but not all is needed to download, and we break the data into different zip files for download.
-Only download what you need.

-For obtaining all the region of interests (ROIs) images with best labels you should simply download the "ROIs.zip" file and extract.
+This project utilized hundreds of WSIs, hosted in an instance of the Digital Slide Archive (DSA).
+We did not make these WSIs readily available but made the annotated images, used to train and evaluate machine learning (ML) models, availble for download.

+We provide the final data directories used during this project as well as a simplified zip file ("ROIS.zip") containing all the ROIs with out best set of labels, created from model-assisted-labeling workflow.
+While some of the scripts may run, any of the scripts that require integration with the DSA will not.
+We do not recommend running these scripts but instead taking a look a the tutorial notebooks.

+**ROIs.zip** contains the all the ROIs, including our test dataset, with the best set of labels.

-Additional zip files contain data created throughout the project and is only needed for inspection of results.:
+Additional zip files contain data created throughout the project and is only needed for inspection:
 * models.zip: contains all the models trained
    - expert and novice named models are models trained on human labeled data from a single individual
    - models ihe model-assisted-labeling directory were all trained using the model assisted labeling (MAL) workflow on the large dataset